 Class A Director

-Lori Marshall joined the TransForm Board as the Class A director for Chatham-Kent Health Alliance in May 2019 and was appointed to the Finance and Audit Committee.
+Lori Marshall joined the TransForm Board as the Class A director for Chatham-Kent Health Alliance (CKHA) in May 2019 and was appointed to the Finance and Audit Committee.
 Most recently, Lori made the transition to the Governance and Nominating Committee in October 2021.

 As CKHA President and CEO, Lori brings to the Board her 15+ years of progressive leadership experience in Ontario’s acute and community care sectors, and a reputation as a patient-centred strategist with a track record of addressing complex issues through a shared vision and knowledge of the community and region.
 Prior to joining CKHA, Lori served as CEO for Nipigon District Memorial Hospital (2005) and Erie St. Clair Community Care Access Centre (2014).
 She has also served as Vice President at Oshawa General Hospital and Thunder Bay Regional Health Sciences Centre.

 Lori is a Registered Pharmacist with the Ontario College of Pharmacists and a Certified Health Executive with the Canadian College of Health Leaders.
 She holds a Health Leadership Certificate from the University of Toronto’s Rotman School of Management and a Masters in Health Administration from the University of Ottawa.
 Lori has a rich history of community service and has been active on many boards and committees at the provincial and local levels.